ToshioCP/Gtk4-tutorial/gfm/Readme_for_developers.md

     tfeapplication.c
     @@@

-This command replaces itself with the text read from the C source files surrounded by `@@@include` and `@@@`.
+This command replaces itself with the texts read from the C source files surrounded by `@@@include` and `@@@`.
 If a function list follows the filename, only the functions are read.
-If no function list is given, the command can read any text file other than C source file.

     @@@include
     tfeapplication.c main startup
     @@@

-The command above is replaced by the contents of `main` and `startup` functions in `tfeapplication.c`.
+The command above is replaced by the contents of `main` and `startup` functions in the file `tfeapplication.c`.

+Other language's source files are also possible.
+The following example shows that the ruby file 'lib_src2.rb' is inserted by the command.

     @@@include
     lib_src2md.rb
     @@@

-This command is replaced by the contents of `lib_src2md.rb` which is a ruby script (not C file).
+You can't specify functions or methods unless the file is C source.

 The inserted text is converted to fence code block.
 Fence code block begins with `~~~` and ends with `~~~`.
 The contents are displayed verbatim.
 `~~~` is look like a fence so the block is called "fence code block".

-If the target markdown is GFM, then an info string follows the beginning fence.
+If the target markdown is GFM, then an info string can follow the beginning fence.
 The following example shows that the @@@ command includes a C source file `sample.c`.

     $ cat src/sample.c